plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 Especially in the privacy-first world, being open source is pretty much a requirement from many people.
 Being open source adds a new level of transparency and trustworthiness that proprietary products don't have.
 It allows people to verify whether our words match our actions.

 If you're thinking about open sourcing your project, do learn from our experience and a few hiccups we had along the way.
-Find the [suitable software license](https://plausible.io/blog/open-source-licenses) and [set the expectations straight](https://plausible.io/blog/building-open-source) with your audience.
+Find a [suitable software license](https://plausible.io/blog/open-source-licenses) and [set the expectations straight](https://plausible.io/blog/building-open-source) with your audience.

 ## How we got our first visitors and customers